Max-Townsend/Cannon_Game/README.md

 I built Cannon Game to study how people change their aiming strategy when visual feedback is altered.
 This repository contains the Unity/C# task used in Experiment 2b of Townsend et al. (2026), *Current Biology*.

 Participants aim at eight target positions.
 The cannon also makes automatic adjustments that simulate implicit adaptation alongside the participant's strategic re-aiming.
-The task records key presses, timestamps, aiming angles, target positions and outcomes.

 ## Run the task